pareshios/Player/README.md

    * A is Eligible for introductory offer flag will be updated periodically.
 Configre your code based on this flag.

 ### Refund [&#x270D;](https://www.revenuecat.com/docs/refunds)
 RevenueCat can handle refunds across all platforms for both subscription and non-subscription products.
-As soon as RevenueCat detects a refund, the CustomerInfo will be updated to reflect the correct entitlement status - no action required on your part!
+As soon as RevenueCat detects a refund, the CustomerInfo will be updated to reflect the correct entitlement status - no action is required on your part!
 If you have questions about refunds, take a look at [our community](https://community.revenuecat.com/general-questions-7/how-do-i-issue-a-refund-115) article covering the topic.

 in iOS 15 User can request refund from application with a reason to select from.
 ```swift